 Special dangers await your cat during the Holidays.
-Thousands of cats suffer injury or become deathly ill even die each year during the Holidays which would put a damper on any Holiday season.
+Thousands of cats suffer injury or become deathly ill and die each year during the Holidays.
 During this busy time of year, we often forget about our four-legged family members during all the Holiday festivities.
 Cats are just as curious and anxious about the Holidays as we are.

 Holiday Safety Tips for Cats

 - New Year's - Be alert to any cat hazards such as noisemakers and confetti which can easily pose a serious threat to your cat.
 Noisemakers can frighten your cat causing the cat to bolt out an open door or window, or leap to a precarious area in search of safety.
 Costly veterinarian bills can be the result of cats eating confetti.